ywhgroup/MRWG_1D/README.md

 ## Requirements
 Matlab 2022b or later.
 Earlier versions might work but have not been verified.

 RETICOLO - rigourous coupled wave analysis (RCWA) solver.
 Can be downloaded from [RETICOLO](https://www.lp2n.institutoptique.fr/equipes-de-recherche-du-lp2n/light-complex-nanostructures).
-Copy the folder `reticolo_allege` into the working directory.
+Copy the folder `reticolo_allege_v9` into the working directory.

 ## Quick Start
 Run `RunOpt_1DMRWG.m` with default parameters.
 The example optimization should begin immediately if all files have been installed correctly.